-The Q1 earnings season is just around the corner and investors are eagerly waiting for the results of the mega banks, which remained in the spotlight throughout the quarter for a number of reasons.
+With the Q4 earnings season almost here, investors are eagerly waiting for the results of the mega banks, which remained in the spotlight throughout the quarter for a number of reasons.

-Expense reduction, which has helped banks remain profitable, is unlikely to be a big support, as these companies have already slashed the majority of unnecessary expenses.
-While the absence of considerable legal expenses over the last few quarters is encouraging, increased investments in technology to improve digital offerings might escalate costs moderately.
+Expense reduction, which helped banks remain profitable, is unlikely to have provided much support, as these companies had already slashed the majority of unnecessary expenses.
+While the absence of considerable legal expenses over the last few quarters is encouraging, increased investments in technology to improve digital offerings as well as starve off competition from FinTech firms might have escalated costs moderately.

-In the S&P 500 universe, the Zacks Finance sector’s total earnings, of which major banks account for nearly 45%, are projected to increase 0.5% year over year in the quarter to be reported.
-This comes in lower than 12.6% growth recorded in the prior quarter.
+In the S&P 500 universe, the Zacks Finance sector’s total earnings, of which major banks account for nearly 45%, are projected to have been up 7.7% year over year in the quarter to be reported.
+This comes in higher than 3.2% growth recorded in the third quarter.

 (For detailed look at the earnings outlook for this industry and others, please read our Earnings Outlook article.)